 Why happens if a classmate repeatedly refuses to wear the mask properly?
 How will the teacher be supported ?

 Students will be expected to follow health safety protocols, including wearing a face covering.
 Schools will adhere to the Student Code of Conduct for students not following health and safety requirements.

 My son receives speech therapy at school.
 It’s imperative that he be able to see his SLPs mouth and that she can see his during therapy.
 He is comfortable and cooperative wearing a mask at all other times, but I’m wondering what the protocol will be for him during his speech therapy sessions?

 Clear face coverings will be made available for speech therapists and for speech therapy students.

-Will my 4-year-old Pre-K student have to wear a face covering?
+Will my 3-year-old or 4-year-old Pre-K student have to wear a face covering?

 I support wearing masks.
 However, it concerns me that my child will be required to wear one for 7 hours for the school day.
 It seems like an unreasonable amount of time.
 Are there ways to create safe times in the day to remove them?